CharlesStockman/osConfiguration/distro/void/README.md

+# Have Decided to stop working on void, but keeping the script for now.
+They should be in good working order.

 # Purpose Install Void
 The purpose of this document is to describe how to install the software and configure VOID after the intial installation has been completed